zinor3026/CryptoClustering/README.md

  ## Installations
  I used pandas, hvplot, KMeans from sklearn.cluster , PCA fromsklearn.decomposition and StandardScaler from sklearn.preprocessing.
  ## Other Instructions:
- Every file can be found in the Starter_files folder.
+ Every file can be found in the Starter_Code folder.
 Comments can be found above each code in jupyter notebook.

  ## Contributing
 All the problems are solved with the help of the activities.
 Going throught the topics; Scaling Data, K-means algorithm, clustering optimization, and principal componenet analysis has helped me finish this challenge.